- About us

 The Australian Press Council has 23 members, comprising

 The independent Chair is chosen by the Council and has always been a judge or university professor.
 The public members and independent journalist members are appointed by the Council on the nomination of the Chair.
 The nominees of publishers are chosen by the media organisations which have agreed to support the Council and be subject to its complaints system.
 All members are expected to act and vote as individuals, not as representatives of any organisation or interest.

 Information on appointment of a Public Member from New South Wales is available here.

 Adjudication Panel Members

-The members of the Council's Adjudication Panel are the Chair of the Council, all public and independent journalist members of the Council, three of the industry nominees on the Council (John Dunnet, Alan Kennedy and Bob Osburn) as well as three people with a media industry background who are not current Council members:
+The members of the Council's Adjudication Panel are the Chair of the Council, all public and independent journalist members of the Council, three of the industry nominees on the Council (John Dunnet, Alan Kennedy and Bob Osburn) and the following people from community and media backgrounds who are not current Council members:

 The Council secretariat is based in Sydney and is headed by an Executive Director appointed by the Council.
 The current staff members are: